brianmhunt/brianmhunt.github.io/_posts/2015-09-20-properly-parsing-html-in-html5.md

-The result is that you have access to the browser's native HTML parsing, without those relatively complex (and possibly [slow](https://github.com/knockout/knockout/issues/1880#issuecomment-141083904)) workarounds that aspire to but do not quite reach compliance with the HTML spec.
+The result is that you have access to the browser's native HTML parsing, without those relatively complex (and possibly [slow](https://github.com/knockout/knockout/issues/1880#issuecomment-141083904)) workarounds that aspire to but do not quite reach parity with builtin browser parser.

 Most browsers in their most recent incarnations [support the template tag](http://caniuse.com/#feat=template), including